Lumyn-Labs/docs/user-guide/index.md

 **When to use**: Adding sensors or I/O expansion to your ConnectorX device.

-Browse official modules, create custom modules, and add modules to your device configuration.
+Browse official modules and add modules to your device configuration.
 Modules extend your device's capabilities with sensors, digital I/O, and other hardware interfaces.
 Learn how to find, configure, and integrate modules into your robot.

 ### Device Settings & Management